Doctoral Oral Examination Procedures

 Examination Committee is the committee, distinct from the oral examination committee, which may be formed for the purpose of considering the examiners’ reports on the submitted work.
 It comprises the Academic Head, an Associate Dean/Director (Postgraduate Research), and the AH Nominee.

 Independent chair (chair) is the person appointed by the Board of Graduate Studies (or delegate) to act as an independent chair of a doctoral oral examination.
-The chair must be a member of the academic staff of the University, but will not be a member of a faculty or Large Scale Research Institute in which the candidate is registered.
+The chair must be a member of the academic staff of the University with a contractual obligation to undertake research, but will not be a member of a faculty or large scale research institute in which the candidate is enrolled.

 Oral Examination Committee is the committee, distinct from the Examination Committee, formed for the purpose of the oral examination.
 It comprises the independent chair, Oral Examiner and the AH Nominee.